Atico Reports Consolidated Financial Results for 2020

 The Company has a binding option agreement with a private Ecuadorean company to earn up to 75% in the La Plata project, of which the first option to acquire the initial 60% ownership has been exercised.
 Please refer to the Company’s MD&A for the year ended December 31, 2020 for further details.

 - Warning!
-GuruFocus has detected 5 Warning Signs with ATCMF.
+GuruFocus has detected 5 Warning Signs with TSXV:ATY.
 Click here to check it out.

 Qualified Person